Advocacy - make your voice heard

-Advocacy is when someone supports you to speak up, or speaks on your behalf, to ensure you are involved in decisions made about you.
+Having someone to support you to speak up, or who speaks on your behalf, to ensure you are involved in decisions made about you is known as advocacy.

-Everyone has the right to speak up for themselves but not everyone can do this easily.
+Everyone has the right to speak up for themselves, but not everyone can do this easily.
 That is where advocacy comes in.
-Advocacy gives people a voice when they find it hard to express their views, but more than that, an advocate will make sure that decisions are about you.
+Advocacy means having someone to support you to:

 Some people have a legal right to an advocate.